Welcome to InterActing

 Olivia, InterActing Student

-“Before InterActing, I got completely stuck, when a situation from the script dodged in my head – but now it’s easier to kind of spontaneously add something.”
+“Before InterActing, I got completely stuck if a situation deviated from the script in my head – but now it’s easier to add a little spontaneity.”

 Jurre, InterActing Student